 While we started making chocolate in our pastry section in 2012, we quickly moved into one of the adjoining rooms in the old barn which houses the bakery, and a year later took on a couple more rooms there.
 By the beginning of 2017 we could see that the space there was not going to support our chocolate making ambitions for much longer, and found an old military vehicle record-keeping building, disused for decades, at Bentwaters Parks in Rendlesham.

-We now have the capacity to make the chocolate using the same process but to house a larger team and more equipment in order to be able to make more small batches concurrently.
+We now have the capacity to make our chocolate using the same process that we started with, but to house a larger team and more equipment in order to be able to make more small batches concurrently.